 |Structures in a Disaster|

-AIA Disaster Assistance Program ATC-45 Field Manual: Safety Evaluation of Buildings after Wind Storms and Floods Before and After Disasters: Federal Funding for Cultural Institutions CDC Index of Printable Hurricane and Flood Materials CRM Online: Disaster Management Disaster Management Programs for Historic Sites Disaster Planning for Florida’s Historic Resources FEMA: Earthquake Publications and Resources FEMA: Learn About Types of Disasters FEMA: National ...
+AIA Disaster Assistance Program ATC-45 Field Manual: Safety Evaluation of Buildings after Wind Storms and Floods Before and After Disasters: Federal Funding for Cultural Institutions CDC Index of Printable Hurricane and Flood Materials CRM Online: Disaster Management Disaster Management Programs for Historic Sites Disaster Planning for Florida’s Historic Resources FEMA: Earthquake Publications and Resources Ready.gov: Types of Natural Disasters Ready.gov: Hurricanes FEMA: Plan ...

 |Remarks of Fran P. Mainella following Hurricanes Katrina and Rita|